Sensitivity of Halo Shape Measurements: Introduction

 In this section, we have described the problem at hand.
-The following section (Sect.~\ref{sec:shapes}) deals with how we measure shapes and we introduce the criterion to estimate the sensitivity of the shape measurement.
-In Sect.~\ref{sec:results}, we measure the shape of simulated haloes and study the effect of density cores.
+The following section (Sect.~\ref{sec:shapes}) deals with how we measured shapes and we introduced the criterion to estimate the sensitivity of the shape measurement.
+In Sect.~\ref{sec:results}, we explain how we measured the shape of simulated haloes and studied the effect of density cores.
 Subsequently, in Sect.~\ref{sec:discussion}, we discuss our findings.
 Finally, we conclude in Sect.~\ref{sec:conclusion}.